-All Area Managers have participated in the annual governance review through carrying out selfassessments relating to their areas of responsibility and have provided Controls Assurance Statements relating to their area of responsibility, having considered the detailed self-assessments.
+All Area Managers have participated in the annual governance review relating to their areas of responsibility by providing Controls Assurance Statements relating to their area of responsibility, following consideration of their department heads' detailed self-assessments / questionnaires.

 Internal audit planning processes include consultation with the Principal Officers, reviews of the Strategic Community Safety Plan, Integrated Risk Management Plan and the Corporate Risk Profile.
-Audit work is risk based and includes risks in relation to the achievement of service objectives, and Internal Audit Services carries out regular systematic auditing of key financial and non-financial systems.
-The external auditor, Mazars, has carried out an independent review of the effectiveness of Internal Audit by reference to the new standards for internal audit (UK Public Sector Internal Audit Standards, which apply across the whole of the public sector).
-This concluded that the service continues to comply with the relevant standards control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority).
+Audit work is risk based and includes risks in relation to the achievement of Service objectives, and Internal Audit Services carry out regular systematic auditing of key financial and non-financial systems.

-The Authority is subject to external audit which was completed by the Audit Commission in 2011/2012; responsibility for this has since passed to Mazars, a private company appointed by the Audit Commission for this purpose.
-The Annual Audit Letter gives independent assurance of financial
+External audit is now undertaken by Mazars, a private company appointed by the Audit Commission for this purpose.
+The Annual Audit Letter gives independent assurance of financial control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority).

-In the latest Annual Audit Letter Mazars issued an unqualified conclusion on both financial arrangements and Value for Money, and identified no significant weaknesses in the Authority's arrangements for internal control.
+In the latest Annual Audit Letter covering 2013/14, Mazars issued an unqualified conclusion on both financial arrangements and Value for Money, and identified no significant weaknesses in the Authority's arrangements for internal control.
 Their report included comments that:

 - The Authority managed its financial position well.
-Budget setting was robust and close monitoring ensured delivery of spending within revenue and capital budget limits. - The Authority is financially resilient.
-The Medium Term Financial Strategy sets out how the Authority proposes to deal with the difficult economic climate and the cuts in funding.
-The Authority has considered the impact of the retention of business rates and localisation of council tax support, and is monitoring these areas closely. - Careful financial management has enabled the Authority to build up a good level of earmarked reserves that are set aside for specific plans and projects.
-The latest Value for Money profiles produced by the Audit Commission show that the General Fund Balance was relatively low, and that earmarked reserves are the highest for all fire authorities, reflecting the Authority'smanaged plans for future spending.
+Budget setting was robust and close monitoring ensured delivery of spending within revenue and capital budget limits. - The Medium Term Financial Strategy sets out how the Authority proposes to deal with the difficult economic climate and the cuts in funding. - Careful financial management has enabled the Authority to build up a good level of earmarked reserves that are set aside for specific plans and projects.

-It is considered that the Annual Audit Letter give reassurance that the Authority's overall governance and control arrangements are satisfactory.
-The outcome of the review of effectiveness was that no significant issues were identified.
+It is considered that the Annual Audit Letter gives reassurance that the Authority's overall governance and control arrangements are satisfactory.